-We love hitting up the beach as much as the next person, but one thing that can drag your day down after a day spent in the waves is SAND.
+We love the beach as much as the next person, but one thing that can drag your day down after a day spent in the waves is sand.
 Like, literally everywhere.
-Really.
-EVERYWHERE.
 So how do you tackle this gritty, sandy scourge?
-Here are a few ideas.
+Here are a few tips.

 - It’s not just for babies, seriously!
 If you sprinkle it on your feet and hands, it will help to remove any residual sand before you load up in your car.